 Marginal Cost is the increase in cost by producing one more unit of the good.

 Marginal Revenue is the change in total revenue as a result of changing the rate of sales by one unit.
-It is also the slope of Total Revenue.
+Marginal Revenue is also the slope of Total Revenue.

 Why is the output chosen at MC = MR?

-At A, Marginal Cost < Marginal Revenue, then for each extra unit produced, revenue will be greater than the cost, so you will produce more.
+At A, Marginal Cost < Marginal Revenue, then for each extra unit produced, revenue will be higher than the cost so that you will generate more.

-At B, Marginal Cost > Marginal Revenue, then for each extra unit produced, the cost will be greater than revenue, so you will produce less.
+At B, Marginal Cost > Marginal Revenue, then for each extra unit produced, the cost will be higher than revenue so that you will create less.

 Thus, optimal quantity produced should be at MC = MR